JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 - remember, HortaCloud does not has high-resolution 2D images; when you zoom in, it will be blurry!

-(screenshot of what?  something zoomed in?  or controls with labels?)

 ## x, y, z locations

 ### Status bars